AjithGeorge/Grafana-InfinityDashboard/README.md

 # Grafana-InfinityDashboard
+#### Simple dashboard for QA/Regression result represnetation and trend analysis

 Grafana dashboard with infinity plugin

 Visualize data from JSON, CSV, XML, GraphQL, HTML & REST APIs.
 Also turns any website into grafana dashboard.